Robert Ross (British Army officer): The capture of Washington

+After the victory at Bladensburg, Ross was persuaded by Rear-Admiral George Cockburn that they could take Washington, D.C., and late in the evening of 24 August his army of 4,500 men (including 1,000 Royal Marines from Cockburn's flotilla) captured the capital, in spite of a larger contingent of American defenders.
+Under Ross' direction, his troops set fire to the city's public buildings, including the White House and the United States Capitol.
+Extensive damage to the interiors and the contents of both were subsequently reported.

-Ross refused to accept the recommendation of Rear Admiral Cockburn to also damage private property.
+Ross refused to accept Cockburn's recommendation to also damage private property.
 The attack on the National Intelligencer newspaper was led by Cockburn.

 Ross ordered the preservation of private property however, threatening his men with punishment if they disobeyed.

 A CBC News article described Ross as a "reluctant arsonist" who needed persuasion from Cockburn to cause intentional damage.
-Although Cockburn had been optimistic about the possibility of capturing the capital city, Ross "never dreamt for one minute that an army of 3,500 men with 1,000 marines reinforcement, with no cavalry, hardly any artillery, could march 50 miles inland and capture an enemy capital.
+Although Cockburn had been optimistic about the possibility of capturing the capital city, author John McCavitt asserted that Ross "never dreamt for one minute that an army of 3,500 men with 1,000 marines reinforcement, with no cavalry, hardly any artillery, could march 50 miles inland and capture an enemy capital".

 Death

+At the urging of Cockburn and army quartermaster-general Lieutenant George de Lacy Evans, Ross then led his army against Baltimore.
 His troops subsequently landed at the southern tip of the "Patapsco Neck" peninsula (between the Patapsco River and Baltimore Harbor on the south and Back River on the north) of southeastern Baltimore County at North Point, twelve miles southeast from the city, on the morning of 12 September 1814.
 En route to what would be the Battle of North Point, a part of the larger Battle of Baltimore, the British advance encountered American skirmishers.
 General Ross rode forward to personally direct his troops.
 An American sharpshooter shot him through the right arm into the chest.
-According to Baltimore folklore, two American riflemen, Daniel Wells, 18, and Henry McComas, 19, fired at him and one of them had fired the fatal shot.
-Ross died while he was being transported back to the fleet.
+According to Baltimore folklore, two American riflemen, Daniel Wells, 18, and Henry McComas, 19, fired at him and one of them had fired the fatal shot; both were killed shortly afterward.
+Ross died while he was being transported back to the fleet after being shot by the American sharpshooter.

-Ross's earlier efforts during the more successful Battle of Bladensburg on 24 August 1814 deserve praise, according to the author of a book about that era.
-"He conducted a brilliant campaign of deception, feinting one way or the other, marching and then doubling back, and was able to paralyze the Americans and prevent them from defending Bladensburg".

 Ross's body was preserved in a barrel of 129 gallons (586 L) of Jamaican rum aboard HMS Tonnant.
-When the Tonnant was diverted to New Orleans for the forthcoming battle in January 1815, his body was shipped on the British ship HMS Royal Oak to Halifax, Nova Scotia, where his body was interred on 29 September 1814 in the Old Burying Ground.
+When the Tonnant was diverted to New Orleans, his body was shipped on the British ship HMS Royal Oak to Halifax, Nova Scotia, where his body was interred on 29 September 1814 in the Old Burying Ground.